Cork shooting tragedy: Postmortems to be carried out as community shocked by deaths in ‘well liked family’

 Family ‘very well liked’

 The tragedy has left the north Cork community shocked and saddened.
-Diarmuid O’Sullivan had concluded his studies at Cork Institute of Technology (CIT) in June and was due to be conferred with a First Class Honours degree in accounting next week, the institute confirmed.
+Diarmuid had concluded his studies at Cork Institute of Technology (CIT) in June and was due to be conferred with a first class honours degree in accounting next week, the institute confirmed.

 “This tragedy is heart-breaking, and we extend our thoughts and sympathy to his mother, Anne.
-We also keep in our thoughts, and prayers, his brother Mark and his father Tadgh.
+We also keep in our thoughts, and prayers, his brother Mark and his father Tadhg.

 “We are mindful at this time of his friends, classmates, and staff of the Department of Accounting and Information Systems, as well as the extended family and neighbours,” said Dr Collins in a statement issued by CIT.

-Paul Gallagher, assistant public relations officer of Castlemagner GAA club, where the brothers used to play at a young age, extended his deepest sympathies to Mrs O’Sullivan and her extended family on behalf of the club.
+Paul Gallagher – assistant public relations officer of Castlemagner GAA club, where the brothers used to play at a young age – extended his deepest sympathies to Ms O’Sullivan and her extended family on behalf of the club.

 Mr Gallagher said it was a “close-knit” community and the family were “very well liked”.